YB-LIM/Mouse_jiggler_with_Timer_and_AutoPCShutdown/README.md

 Name: Youngbin LIM<br>
 Contact: lyb0684@naver.com
 # Install
-Requirements: PyQt5, pyautogui <br> Install via pip as follows: pip install PyQt <br>pip install pyautogui
+Requirements: PyQt5, pyautogui <br> Install via pip as follows:<br> pip install PyQt <br>pip install pyautogui
 <br>
 Icon.png file should be in the same directory with .py file. <br>If you want to use it on python-free environment, please send me an email
 # Buy me a coffee